Programmer vs. Developer vs. Software Engineer

 Worth mentioning - my opinions are modeled mostly after my own career and some reflection on the titles.
-Note: I do understand that there is a crowd of people that you can't be a software engineer without an engineering degree.
+Note: I do understand that there is a crowd of people that believe you can't be a software engineer without an engineering degree.
 I am not one of those people.

 What is a programmer?